Spotlight

 Average time to complete: 3 mins

-For analysis, we looked at the results from different angles:
+For analysis, we looked at the results from a few different angles:

 Success rate